brain188/Freight-Rate-Prediction/README.md

 ## Results

-Scored on a time-based holdout — trained on January to August, tested on September and October, months the model had never seen.
+Scored on a time-based holdout.
+Trained on January to August, tested on September and October, months the model had never seen.

 | Model | RMSE | MAE | MAPE | R² | Bias |